mulesoft-assets/template-sap2sfdc-product-broadcast/README.md

 with SAP and Anypoint Studio-

 ## Disclaimer

-This Anypoint template made use of a few Maven dependencies in oder to work.
-If you acquire this template with out maven support then you should not keep reading, if you did please continue.
+This Anypoint template uses a few private Maven dependencies in oder to work.
+If you intend to run this template with Maven support, please continue reading.

 You will find that there are three dependencies in the pom.xml file that begin with the following group id:
-	<groupId>com.sap.conn.jco</groupId>
+	**com.sap.conn.jco**

-Theese dependencies are private for Mulesoft and will cause you application not to build from a Maven command line.
+These dependencies are private for Mulesoft and will cause you application not to build from a Maven command line.
+You need to replace them with "provided" scope and copy the libraries into the build path.

 ## SAP Considerations <a name="sapconsiderations"/>